-Circular production and consumption systems will provide benefits to the European economy and global environment by reducing use and dependency on resource dependencys, decreasing greenhouse gas emissions and other negative environmental impacts and increasing the competitiveness of enterprises, and to European citizens by creating new job opportunities and reducing pressures on the environment and climate.
-Beyond industrial transformation, the transition to a low-emission, resource efficient, bio-based and circular economy, avoiding the use of hazardous substances will also need a broader system shift that requires systemic eco-innovative solutions, new business models, markets and investments, enabling infrastructure, social innovation changes in consumer behaviour, and governance models stimulating multi-stakeholder collaboration through the whole value chain to ensure that the intended system change achieves better economic, environmental and social outcomes17.
+Circular production and consumption systems will provide benefits to the European economy and global environment by reducing use and dependency on resources, decreasing greenhouse gas emissions and other negative environmental impacts and increasing the competitiveness of enterprises, and to European citizens by creating new job opportunities and reducing pressures on the environment and climate.
+Beyond industrial transformation, the transition to a low-emission, resource efficient, bio-based and circular economy, avoiding the use of hazardous substances will also need a broader system shift that requires systemic eco-innovative solutions, new business models, markets and investments, enabling infrastructure, social innovation changes in consumer behaviour, and governance models stimulating multi-stakeholder collaboration through the whole value chain to ensure that the intended system change achieves better economic, environmental and social outcomes.
 Opening for international cooperation will be important for comparability, generating and sharing knowledge and avoiding duplication of efforts, e.g. through international initiatives such as the International Resource Panel.
-Attention will be given to possible adverse effects due to the various transitions for developing countries and other resource generating countries, including social, economic and trade effects.
 Also, attention will be given to the social context of new knowledge and technology in this area and for its uptake and acceptance in society.